mariuscojocea/TestXml/README.md

 ### Viewing the test report

-Once the tests have run, you should be presented with the location of the report.
-For example,

-Open this report in your browser.
+Once the tests are finished, type **mvn serenity:aggregate** in terminal and a link to a full report will be displayed in console